An EZ-structure for the mapping class group: Neighborhood bases

-This defines a map $F_X:{\cal A}\to {\cal X}(S)$ where ${\cal A}\subset {\cal P\cal M\cal L}$ denotes the dense $G_\delta$-set of projective measured geodesic laminations without closed curve component.
-Note that we have to exclude simple closed curve components in the support of a projective measured geodesic lamination as simple closed curves appearing in the support of a point in ${\cal X}(S)$ are oriented.
+To this end we use a more geometric view on ${\cal P\cal M\cal L}$.
+Fix again a point $X\in {\cal T}_\epsilon(S)$.
 The cotangent space $T_X^*{\cal T}(S)$ of Teichm\"uller space at $X$ can be identified with the space of measured geodesic laminations on $S$.
-Or, equivalently, by the Hubbard Masur theorem, every measured geodesic lamination on $S$ is the vertical measured geodesic lamination for a unique quadratic differential at $X$.
-With this identification, we can associate to $\nu\in {\cal M\cal L}$ the point $\gamma_\nu(1)$ where $\gamma_\nu:[0,\infty)\to {\cal T}(S)$ is the Teichm\"uller geodesic starting at $X$ whose initial (co)-velocity $\gamma_\nu^\prime(0)$ is the quadratic differential with vertical measured geodesic lamination $\nu$.
+Or, equivalently, by the Hubbard Masur theorem (the main theorem of \cite{HM79}, expressed in the language of measured foliations), every measured geodesic lamination $\nu$ on $S$ is the \emph{vertical measured geodesic lamination} of a unique marked quadratic differential $q(\nu)$ for the complex structure on $S$ defined by $X$.
+With this identification, we can associate to $\nu\in {\cal M\cal L}$ the point $\gamma_\nu(1)$ where $\gamma_\nu:[0,\infty)\to {\cal T}(S)$ is the Teichm\"uller geodesic starting at $X$ whose initial (co)-velocity equals $q(\nu)$.
 This construction defines the \emph{Teichm\"uller exponential map} $\exp_X:{\cal M\cal L}\cup \{0\}\to {\cal T}(S)$ at $X$ which is a homeomorphism.
-Via identification of ${\cal P\cal M\cal L}$ with the sphere of measured geodesic laminations of $X$-length one, we can view ${\cal P\cal M\cal L}$ as the space of unit directions at $X$ for the Teichm\"uller metric.
-We use these identifications freely in the sequel.
-Furthermore, for a measured geodesic lamination $\mu$ denote by $[\mu]\in {\cal P\cal M\cal L}$ its projective class.